 Counsel to the Underwriter and Bond Counsel have each acted as bond counsel in other Arizona transactions underwritten by the Underwriter and the Financial Advisor and have each acted as underwriter's counsel to the Underwriter and the Financial Advisor in other Arizona transactions.
-Counsel to the Underwriter and Bond Counsel have also acted as bond counsel and/or underwriter's counsel with respect to bonds issued by the City and other overlapping political subdivisions, including the District, the General District and the Palm Valley District.
-The Underwriter has acted as underwriter or financial advisor with respect to bonds issued by the City and other overlapping political subdivisions, including the District, the General District and the Palm Valley District.
-The Financial Advisor has acted as underwriter or financial advisor with respect to bonds issued by the City and other overlapping political subdivisions, including the District, the General District and the Palm Valley District.
+Counsel to the Underwriter and Bond Counsel have also acted as bond counsel and/or underwriter's counsel with respect to bonds issued by the City and other overlapping political subdivisions, including the District, Community Facilities General District No. 1 (City of Goodyear, Arizona) (the "General District") and the Utilities District.
+The Underwriter has acted as underwriter or financial advisor with respect to bonds issued by the City and other overlapping political subdivisions, including the District and the Utilities District.
+The Financial Advisor has acted as underwriter or financial advisor with respect to bonds issued by the City and other overlapping political subdivisions, including the District and the Utilities District.
+The Financial Advisor has acted as underwriter or financial advisor with respect to bonds issued by the City and other overlapping political subdivisions, including the District, the General District and the Utilities District.